SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-21-solstice-vs-dodds-day.md

 ## Mixing analemmas, nerds and the winter holiday season

 So we were talking one day about how the amount of daylight would get better after the Winter Solstice, on Dec 21.
-But Doug pointed out that for night people who didn't care about sunrise, the sunsets had already begun to get better!
+But Doug pointed out that for night people who didn't _care_ about sunrise, the sunsets had already begun to get better!
 How could that be, that sunsets started to get later before the Winter Solstice?!

 The fascinating explanation is part celestial mechanics, part hobby astronomy, and part pretty pictures.
 (Oh, and some math.
 There's always some math!)
-These factors producing the analemma conspire to create an interesting effect: while the Winter Solstice is always on Dec 21 (a fixed point of the Gregorian calendar, and regardless of latitude), the earliest sunset is a bit before that and the latest sunrise is a bit after.
+These factors producing the analemma conspire to create an interesting effect: while the Winter Solstice is always on Dec 21 (a fixed point of the Gregorian solar calendar, regardless of latitude), the earliest sunset is a bit before that and the latest sunrise is a bit after (depending on latitude).
 It led to a series of annual emails from Doug, in which he would, each year, alert us to the day of earliest sunset. <sup id="fn2a">[[2]](#fn2)</sup> By now-ancient tradition among the now-ancient _Cantabrigiae Symbolicae_, this is known as "Dodds's Day".

 For the Weekend Editrix, on the other hand &ndash; well, let's just say she's a morning person who inexplicably-but-actually _cares_ that the sun should rise before she does.
 So we call